The cheapest architecture is the one you understand well enough to push.

 The Final Bottleneck

-The Write-Ahead Log is a marvel.
-When we INSERT, SQLite just quickly appends the change to the end of the -wal file.
-This is very fast.
-However, that data must eventually be moved from the -wal file into the main .db database file.
-This process is called a checkpoint.
+The Write-Ahead Log is fast because inserts append to the -wal file.
+But that data eventually has to move into the main .db file.
+That process is a checkpoint.

 This is the source of our tail latency.